Government wobbles on debt restructuring decision with IMF – Lord Mensah

 According to its October 2022 Africa Pulse Report, this comes amid a widened government deficit, massive weakening of the cedi, and rising debt service costs.

-The debt sustainability analysis assesses how a country’s current level of debt and prospective borrowing affect its present and future ability to meet debt service obligations.
+The DSA assesses how a country’s current level of debt and prospective borrowing affect its present and future ability to meet debt service obligations.

 Commenting on the report on Morning Starr with Francis Abban, Prof. Mensah said unless the government has a restructuring investment plan with the IMF it will not get any deal with the Bretton Woods Institution.